forax/loom-actor/README.md

 and can post messages to other actors.

-Unlike a traditional actor system, the messages are lambdas that do a method call so the actor API is a class (or an enum, record or even a lambda).
+Unlike a traditional actor system, the messages are lambdas that do a method call so the actor API is a class (or an enum, a record or even a lambda).

 Moreover, the Actor API defines 3 different contexts
 - the startup context, inside the consumer of `Actor.run(actor, code)`, the actions available are